 It’s an age-old question: why pay for something you can get for free?

 For a lot of reasons, actually (a free dentist sounds a little scary, right?).
 We opt to pay for products or services when we want better service or higher quality products.
-Often times, getting something for free simply means that we’re paying in other ways.
-So when gauging whether to go with a free corporate discount program or a paid one, it’s important to know what your company stands to gain or lose in the process.
+Often, getting something for free simply means that we’re paying in other ways.
+So when gauging whether to go with a free employee discount program or a paid one, it’s important to know what your company stands to gain or lose in the process.

 So let’s break it down.
-In this article, we’ll cover the key differences between paid and free corporate discount programs so you can weigh the pros and cons before making your decision.
+In this article, we’ll cover the key differences between paid and free employee discount programs so you can weigh the pros and cons before making your decision.

 What’s the fundamental difference between paid and free programs?